danielyaba/gke-private-tunneller/README.md

 ```

 #### Using gke_tunnel script
-gke_tunnel script is designed to connect to a vm-instance named bastion-host in a project same projet as the GKE cluster.
+gke_tunnel script is designed to connect to a vm-instance named bastion-host in the same projet as the GKE cluster.
 It connects to the target bastion host through the IAP tunnel and addes aliases to kubectl, kubens and helm commands.

 ```